chaim1/Spider-web/README.md

 * Open `server/db/mongoose.js` and replace the link in mongoose.connect function with your link
 * and replace the `<password>` with your password
 ### Spider-web again
-* Naviget to client `cd client/spiderApp` and run ng serve
+* Navigate to client `cd client/spiderApp` and run ng serve
-* Naviget to server `cd server` and run npm start
+* Navigate to server `cd server` and run npm start
 * Go to the browser on `localhost:4200`
 * Press Add file
 * For test take the text.txt file in this rpository and choise